Deafness in Tunisia: Higher education

-Because the primary and secondary education that deaf Tunisians receive is poor, many will pursue vocational training as their tertiary education, rather than a traditional college degree.
+Because the primary and secondary education that deaf Tunisians receive is poor, many pursue vocational training as their tertiary education, rather than a traditional college degree.
 These training programs include trades such as sewing, hairdressing, and design.
-In the 2010 CRPD report on the implementation of disabled rights, the government listed exactly one institution that had vocational training programs specifically for deaf people.
+In the 2010 United Nations Convention on the Rights of Persons with Disabilities report on the implementation of disabled rights, the government listed only one institution that had vocational training programs specifically for deaf people.
 The Vocational Training Centre for the Deaf in Ksar Hellal had 43 students enrolled at the time of the report.
-It is known that the certificates that deaf people receive from these vocational training programs are not taken serious by employers.
+It is known that the certificates that deaf people receive from these vocational training programs are not taken seriously by employers.

 Employment

 The unemployment rates among deaf Tunisians are very high.
 The government provides incentives for businesses to hire more disabled people, one such incentive being businesses could pay disabled employees from their taxes if the business maintains that at least 1% of their employees are disabled.
 This incentive only applies to small to medium-sized businesses, so it is not as effective at increasing the portion of disabled people in the work force.
 Even with the incentive, businesses are reluctant to hire disabled people, specifically deaf people, because of their poor education.
-Of the small amount of people with disabilities hired, most of them have visual impairments.
+Of the small number of people with disabilities hired, most of them have visual impairments.
 This is because it is the easiest for people with visual impairments to integrate into the workplace.
 An official from the Ministry of Social Affairs has acknowledged that disabled people get paid less for the same work their colleagues complete.
 The government has opened accounts to provide financial aid to unemployed people with disabilities, with the revenue generated from taxing certain products and postal packages.